CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ## Active Directory - LDAP/S (Custom Option) ##

 LDAP(S) is an optional configuration.
-If configured, CIS-CAT Pro Dashboard will only use the active directory users.
+If configured, CIS-CAT Pro Dashboard will only authenticate with the active directory users and default CIS-CAT Dashboard users will be disabled.
 LDAP/Active Directory will be used to manage user authentication and permissions within CCPD.

 LDAP/AD roles and user properties such as firstname, lastname and email will be imported.
 If the user doesn't exist in CCPD, the username will be created on login and granted with a basic user role (ROLE\_USER) by default along with LDAP Roles.

 **Requirements:**
 - LDAP/AD email address is required to contain a valid value
 - LDAP/AD group name must be uppercase

-If some users were previously created in CCPD before the LDAP integration, make sure the username matches with the one in LDAP (uid) or AD (sAMAccountName, also called "User logon name").

-The api user needs to be created in LDAP/AD in order to generate an authentication token to import Asset Report Format (ARF) results from CIS-CAT Assessor.

-Once LDAP/AD authentication is integrated to CCPD, the database authentication will be automatically disabled.
+- LDAP/AD must contain a user called api user to support token generation
+- LDAPS configuration must add the certificate to Dashboard's utilized java truststore

 ![](img/scr6_LDAPConfiguration1.png)
 ![](img/scr6_LDAPConfiguration2.png)